PhaserEditor2D/PhaserEditor/docs/v2/_build/html/_sources/workbench.rst.txt

 Assets view
 -----------

 This view displays files of the `active project`_ related to the process of create the scenes.
-It keeps these assets organized sou you have direct access to them.
+It keeps these assets organized so you have direct access to them.
 In case of the `pack files`_, it shows all the keys defined in the files, and you can drag and drop them into the editors.

 Some key aspects of this view:

 * It shows the content of the `active project`_.

-* You can do quick search on the element names.
+* You can do a quick search on the element names.

 * It is zoomable: hold one of the keys ``Alt``, ``Ctrl`` or ``Shift`` and scroll the mouse wheel.